Lulamile99/Python-OXO-Game-/README.md

 # THE OXO GAME

-This game i developed in my first year course.
+I developed this game in my first year.

-Project is to develop a version of the OXO GAME in which two players are given two different shapes, shape X or shape O and if a player get three same shape in a row, vertically, horizontally or diagonally will win.
-Game must give the user message after every move and game must be able to give score after game ended.
-This project will allow players to apply and develop their mathematical thinking during the game which is vital for our life style.
-The OXO game software will be written on python 3 with the PYQT5 GUI layout.
+The "OXO game," also known as "Tic-Tac-Toe," is a classic two-player game played on a 3x3 grid.
+The grid is initially empty, and the players take turns marking an empty cell with their respective symbols (usually "X" for one player and "O" for the other).
+The goal is to create a line of three of your symbols horizontally, vertically, or diagonally.
+The game ends when one player achieves this goal, or if the entire grid is filled without a winner, resulting in a draw.
+Tic-Tac-Toe is simple yet strategic, making it a popular and quick game to play.
+This game is implemented on python 3 with the PYQT5 GUI layout.

 ## Build virtual enviroment
 ```